Huegoxaga/notes/python/anaconda.md

 - `df.sort_index()` sort by index.
 - `df['col'].nlargest(10)` show the 10 largest data of a column as series.
 - `df.nsmallest(10, 'col')` show the 10 smalleset data of a column as series.

+## OpenCV

+### Introduction

+- OpenCV (Open Source Computer Vision) is a computer vision library that contains various functions to perform operations on pictures or videos.
+- It was originally developed by Intel but was later maintained by Willow Garage and is now maintained by Itseez.
+- It has C++, C, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
+- It plays a major role in real-time operation for photos and videos.
+- Images in openCV are 3-D numpy arrays with `np.uint8` as its elements and three color layer for blue, green and red.
+- run `conda install -c menpo opencv` to install

+### Usage

+- `img = cv2.imread('filePath.jpg', colormode)`, read a image
+  - The color mode used to read an image is optional, it can be one of the following options.
+    - `cv2.IMREAD_GRAYSCALE` read as a grayscale image
+    - `cv2.IMREAD_COLOR` read as a colorful image
+    - `h, w = image.shape[:2]` will get the height and width of the image
+    - `(B, G, R) = image[x, y]` get the `B`, `R`, `G` color values of one pixel at `(x, y)` on the image.
+    - `roi = image[x : h, y : w]` get a rectangle area which starts at the top-left point `(x, y)` with height `h` and width `w`.
+- `resize = cv2.resize(image, (w, h))` resize an image.
+- `matrix = cv2.getRotationMatrix2D((x, y), angle, scale)`, Generating a rotation matrix.
+  - center – The center coordinates of the image.
+  - Angle – The angle (in degrees) by which the image should be rotated
+  - Scale – The scaling factor.
+Ex, `1.0` represents 1 to 1 scale.
+- `output = img1 + img2` image can be added to output an overlaped one since they are numpy arrays.
+- `lineType`
+  - `cv2.LINE_4` will be medium zigzag pixels in solid color
+  - `cv2.LINE_AA` will be wide zigzag pixels in solid and light color
+  - `cv2.LINE_8` will one narrow line of pixels in solid color
+- `rotated = cv2.warpAffine(image, matrix, (w, h))` perform ratation.
+  - `matrix` is the rotation matrix that will be performed.
+  - `(w, h)` defines the image size after rotation.
+- `output = img.copy()` copy the original image
+- `rectangle = cv2.rectangle(img, (left, top), (bottom, right), (B, G, R), fillMethod)` draw rectangle box on `img`
+  - `FillMethod` can be any integer value as line width for bounding box.
+  - `FillMethod` can be `cv2.FILLED` for a filled rectangle
+- `cv2.putText(img, 'Text Content', (x, y), cv2.FONT_HERSHEY_SIMPLEX, 4, (255, 0, 0), 2)` add text on `img`, it uses the following arguments.
+  - Image
+  - Text to be displayed
+  - Bottom-left corner co-ordinates, from where the text should start
+  - Font
+  - Font size
+  - Color (BGR format)
+  - Line width
+- `image=cv.drawContours(image, contours, contourIdx, color, thickness, lineType, hierarchy, maxLevel, offset)`, draws contours outlines or filled contours.
+This method will return a smoother shape
+  - `image` - Destination image.
+  - `contours` - array of contours, 4-D array.
+Each contour is stored as a point vector.
+  - `contourIdx` - Parameter indicating a contour to draw.
+If it is negative, all the contours are drawn.
+  - `color` - Color of the contours.
+  - `thickness` - Thickness of lines the contours are drawn with.
+If it is negative (for example, thickness=FILLED ), the contour interiors are drawn.
+  - `lineType` - Line connectivity.
+See LineTypes
+  - `hierarchy` - Optional information about hierarchy.
+It is only needed if you want to draw only some of the contours (see maxLevel ).
+  - `maxLevel` - Maximal level for drawn contours.
+If it is 0, only the specified contour is drawn.
+If it is 1, the function draws the contour(s) and all the nested contours.
+If it is 2, the function draws the contours, all the nested contours, all the nested-to-nested contours, and so on.
+This parameter is only taken into account when there is hierarchy available.
+  - `offset` - Optional contour shift parameter.
+Shift all the drawn contours by the specified `\(\texttt{offset}=(dx,dy)\)`.
+- `img=cv.fillPoly(img, pts, color, lineType)`, Fills the area bounded by one or more polygons.
+  - `pts` can be an array of ploygons, each with an array of points.
+Each point is an array like `[x, y]`.
+Hence, `pts` holds a 3-D array.
+  - `lineType` optional, type of the polygon boundaries.
+- `cv.bitwise_not(input, output, mask)` Inverts every bit of an array.
+  - `invert = cv2.bitwise_not(white,white, mask=mask)` can be used to find the invert of a mask.
+- `dst=cv.bitwise_and(input1, input2, output, mask)` computes bitwise conjunction of the two arrays.
+Calculates the per-element bit-wise conjunction of two arrays or an array and a scalar.
+  - `mask` optional, 8-bit single channel array, that specifies elements of the output array to be changed.
+  - It usually works with mask that output a masked image.
+Only the white area of a mask will be shown after this operation.
+- `cv2.imshow('image',img)`, showing the stored image
+  - The first parameter is the title of title window.
+- `imwrite(filename, img)`, save an image to a file
+- `cap = cv2.VideoCapture(0)`, reading video directly from the webcam
+- `cap = cv2.VideoCapture('LOCATION OF THE VIDEO')`, reading a video from local storage
+- `cap.isOpened()`, check if the video is successfully stored in the variable
+- `cap.release()`, release the stored video after processing is done
+- `cv2.waitKey(delay)` The function waitKey waits for a any key event infinitely
+  - `delay` – the length of time to wait in milliseconds.
+0 is the special value that means "forever".
+- `cv2.destroyAllWindows()` Exit window and destroy all windows
+- `cv2.boundingRect(points)` return the bounding rectangle `(x,y,w,h)` of a shape defined as points.

 ## Matplotlib